aaronspring/test_website/index.md

 Such submissions need to be commited in git/renku with [`git lfs`](https://git-lfs.github.com/).

 After the competition, the code for training must be made public, so the competition maintainers will check the requirements of data timing use.
+During the competition the organizers may ask top listed participants to provide access to their training pipeline.
 Please indicate the resources used (number of CPUs/GPUs, memory, platform; see examples) in your scripts/notebooks to allow reproducibility.

 ## Data